qBraid/HAQS-2022/qbraid-open-challenge/README_game.md

 ## How To Play:

 Download the Jupyter Notebook File.
-Run all the cells Except the Top One!
-Run the Top Cell last, and Enjoy!
+Run all the cells!
+You would be able to play the game by running the cell containing main(), and Enjoy!

-**EDIT:** Version 1 plays on the console.
-Version 2 has updated graphics for the board.